In centering the fissions within this transnational community, my project makes the following major historiographical contributions:

-My current research project tells the history of Arab migration in the Western Indian Ocean from the "bottom up."
+My current manuscript project tells the history of migration between East Africa and the Arabian Peninsula from the "bottom up."

 Scholarship on the history of transnational connections between Zanzibar and Oman has centered a small cast of elite men, highlighting the acts of Sultans and the priorities of the merchant class.
 My research refocuses on the experiences and priorities of the non-elite.
 Specifically, I highlight the ways that this historical narrative shifts when it takes into account the experiences of women, the lower classes, and rural actors.